 Several service providers offer pre-matching services that allow parties to report the details of trades to a central component that then performs matching, UTI assignment and potentially also caters for the reporting to the TR.
 As there are several of these service providers, we have market fragmentation and some counterparties will be on one platform, others on another, some will support several and some will opt not to do pre-matching at all.
 The more fragmentation, the lower the value of the pre-matching solutions.

-Nordea has opted to sign up for the IHS Markit/Pirum pre-matching platform to do intraday reporting of all SFTs that we are part of during T with periodic feeds (every or every second hour during working hours + end-of-day deliveries of collateral and trade states).
+Nordea is using the IHS Markit/Pirum pre-matching platform to do intraday reporting of all SFTs that we are part of during T with periodic feeds (every or every second hour during working hours + end-of-day deliveries of collateral and trade states).
 This also means that we will set up intraday pre-matching processes to clear out as many pre-matching breaks as possible prior to the T+1 reporting deadline.

 One of the key learnings from EMIR was that the exchange of UTIs on voice-brokered trades and other bilateral non-venue generated trades has been the root cause of missed or wrong reporting.
 Based on this the SFTR regulation outlines more strongly the responsibility for the UTI generation and the exchange.
 However, there is still no globally endorsed “template” that would allow the parties to a trade to come to the same UTI independently, hence the need to exchange the UTI.